 Milk production can burn up to 500 calories a day.
 While breast milk will meet your baby's nutritional needs regardless of what you eat, your own strength, stamina, and health will benefit from a healthy diet.
 You should also avoid starting a diet to lose weight while you're breastfeeding.
 A reduced-calorie diet during breastfeeding can lower your energy and milk supply.

-You also need more water to compensate for the fluid you lose from breastfeeding.
+A breastfeeding mother needs more water to compensate for the fluid she loses from breastfeeding.
 You can drink water, juice, or other non-caffeinated, non-alcoholic beverages.
 It's best to drink frequently, preferably before you feel thirsty, and drink more if your urine appears dark yellow.
 Have a glass of water nearby when you breastfeed your baby.

 Breastfeeding meal plan

 A healthy breastfeeding diet means eating optimal amounts of a variety of foods that contain essential nutrients and fiber.
 You can mix it up from day to day for variety, but make sure you are getting the nutrients you need every day.

 - Protein (lean meat, chicken, fish, eggs, dairy products, legumes, nuts, and seeds) — 3 servings per day

 - Calcium (dairy products, tofu, dried fruit, spinach, and legumes) — 5 servings per day (If your diet has less than 3 servings per day, you should also take a calcium supplement with vitamin D.)